bbauska/JS-svg/README.md

 ... let rotation = randomised.rotation + (i * 2);
 </pre>

-This is a good way of getting around the issue of global variables I mentioned earlier.
+<p>This is a good way of getting around the issue of global variables I mentioned
+earlier.
 Using an object, we can make our settings globally available without relying on global variables.
-This can keep our code tidier and less likely to cause conflicts.
+This can keep our code tidier and less likely to cause conflicts.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-9">2.9 Classes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A class is like a blueprint, or template, for creating objects.
-The objects that are created are then said to be <i>instances</i> of that class.
+<p>A class is like a blueprint, or template, for creating objects.
+The objects that are
+created are then said to be <i>instances</i> of that class.
 A class can include both data and functions to work on that data.
-This coupling of data and code is referred to as encapsulation.
+This coupling of data and code is referred to as encapsulation.</p>

-We won't be going into much detail with classes, but it will be useful to know some basic terminology, as the SvJs library we'll be using is class based.
+<p>We won't be going into much detail with classes, but it will be useful to know some
+basic terminology, as the SvJs library we'll be using is class based.</p>

-To create an instance of a class, we use the new keyword, followed by the class name with brackets.
-This calls the class constructor.
+<p>To create an instance of a class, we use the new keyword, followed by the class name
+with brackets.
+This calls the class constructor.</p>

 <pre>
 // <i>Defining a class.</i>